 PSCR seeks solvers to create image or video datasets that depict camera capture problems, such as grime on the lens or sun flare, that cause issues for computer vision applications.
 These training datasets will help further image quality research and development aimed at better diagnosing and predicting camera problems.
 This supports PSCR’s mission by expanding the research community and raising awareness of the public safety use case and NIST’s research in this area.

-Congratulation to the following teams selected to move forward to Phase 2 of the NIST Enhancing Computer Vision for Public Safety Challenge!
-The six winners of Phase 1 will each receive a cash prize award and are invited to participate in Phase 2 of the challenge.
-The Phase 1 Winners are:
+Congratulation to the following contestants selected as final winners of the NIST Enhancing Computer Vision for Public Safety Challenge!
+The Phase 2 Winners are:

 Team iAI Tech-NJIT